samuelcromwell/alx-low_level_programming/README.md

-This is an ALX lw level programming directory for C language operations
+This is an ALX low level programming directory for C language operations